eclipse-hono/hono/site/homepage/content/community/get-in-touch.md

 The most direct way of interacting with the Hono developers is by means of [joining our room on Gitter](https://gitter.im/eclipse/hono).

 Keep in mind, though, that our Gitter room is mainly used by committers and contributors for discussing issues related to development of new features and organizational stuff.
-The preferred way of posting questions regaring usage of Hono is via [StackOverflow](https://stackoverflow.com/questions/tagged/eclipse-hono).
+The preferred way of posting questions regarding usage of Hono is via [StackOverflow](https://stackoverflow.com/questions/tagged/eclipse-hono).

 ## Mailing List